ANU-2524/AI-Workflow-Assistant/README.md

 - **Connection Requests** - Send and receive collaboration invites
 - **Direct Chat** - Real-time messaging with connected team members
 - **Online Status** - See who's available at a glance
-- **Instant Notifications** - Get notified when teammates are online

 ### 🗣️ Voice Assistant Commands